sean1138/yt-playlist-reverser/README.md

 # YouTube Playlist Reverser

 A web-based tool that allows users to load YouTube playlists and change the playback order.
-This tool sorts the playlist videos by upload date, video title, ascending and descending.
+This tool sorts the playlist videos by upload date, video title, and duration.

 ![page screenshot](ytplr-screenshot.jpg)

 ## Features

 - **Custom Sorting Options:**
-  - Upload Date (Oldest First) [Default].
+  - Oldest First [Default].
-  - Upload Date (Newest First).
+  - Newest First.
-  - Video Title (A-Z).
+  - A-Z.
-  - Video Title (Z-A).
+  - Z-A.
+  - Shortest First.
+  - Longest First.
  - **Randomize Button:** Shuffles the playlist order with every press.
 - **Video Description Display:** Displays the description of the currently playing video.
 - **Scroll to Current Video:** Automatically scrolls the current video in the playlist into view, with button to manually scroll to it as well.